core-wg/href/draft-ietf-core-href.md

 [^status]

-[^status]: (This "cref" paragraph will be removed by the RFC
+[^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-    editor:)\\
-    The present revision –18 integrates two small changes from the CoRE interim on 2025-01-29 and should be ready for WGLC.
+    The present revision –19 addresses WGLC comments.

 --- middle